-- Monitoring and evaluating individual projects and our overarching program. - Compliance with donor requirements, including institutional accreditation by the Department of Foreign Affairs and Trade (DFAT). - Assessment against the Australian Council for International Development (ACFID) Code.
+- Monitoring and evaluating individual projects and its overarching program. - Compliance with donor requirements, including institutional accreditation by the Department of Foreign Affairs and Trade (DFAT). - Assessment against the Australian Council for International Development (ACFID) Code of Conduct.

 Performance Measures cont'd